-There are two restaurants on Palm Island which are both open sided to make the most of the setting.
-Open for breakfast, lunch and dinner, The Royal Palm Restaurant serves a range of international cuisine using local produce where possible and hosting live music most evenings.
-A more casual choice is The Sunset Grill, set right on the sand and serving lunch daily and dinner on certain evenings.
-For something special, a private beach picnic can be organised and set up on one of the more isolated beaches.
+There are two restaurants on Palm Island which have both recently been updated and are open air to make the most of the setting.
+Open for breakfast, lunch and dinner, The Royal Palm Restaurant serves a range of international cuisine using local produce where possible, and hosts live music most evenings.
+A more casual choice is The Sunset Restaurant, set right on the sand with a beach-chic style and serving lunch daily as well as dinner on certain evenings.
+For something special, a private beach picnic can be set up on one of the island's isolated beaches.

-At Palm Island Resort, guests may be tempted away from the poolside or beachfront sun loungers to enjoy snorkeling in the warm Caribbean waters, hiking or cycling along the island’s trails, or taking part in a range of non motorised watersports.
-Due to its location in the heart of the GRenadines, guests are in a prime position to visit the surrounding islands so we suggest an evening sunset cruise, a lobster lunch at Petit St Vincent and a day snorkeling the Tobago Cays.
-This is a world renowned snorkeling and dive spot known for its extensive marine life including turtles.
+Due to its location in the heart of the Grenadines, Palm Island is in a prime position for guests to visit the surrounding islands.
+We highly recommend an evening sunset cruise, a lobster lunch at Petit St Vincent or a day snorkelling the Tobago Cays, a world-renowned dive spot known for its extensive marine life including turtles.

-With much birdlife, ground lizards and iguanas among fan palms, hibiscus and over 2,000 coconut palm trees, Palm Island Resort offers a true Caribbean experience in the Grenadines.
+With much birdlife, ground lizards and iguanas among fan palms, hibiscus and over 2,000 coconut palm trees, Palm Island Resort offers a truly natural Caribbean experience in the Grenadines.